 What is a Typical Session Like?

 Some topics will be more conversational, while others will be more hands on.
 For the hands on topics, we’ll discuss the strategy behind the task, I’ll demonstrate with your dog, and then I’ll hand the leash over for you to try.
-The goal here is for you to learn to raise a well-behaved dog, since you’re the one who will have to live with him!
+The goal here is for you to learn to raise a well-behaved dog, since you have to live together!

 How Long Are the Sessions, and How Often?

 Where Does the Training Occur?

 You might have noticed that your dog “listens” best when you’re in the kitchen with a cookie in your hand.
 This is because you’ve probably practiced there most often!
 But for a dog to behave in all settings, he needs to practice in a variety of environments with a variety of distractions.
-We’ll start in your home, but at more advanced levels we’ll meet at locations out and about for the value of the distractions they offer.
+We’ll start in the training yard, but at more advanced levels we’ll meet at locations out and about for the value of the distractions they offer.
 That's real-life application!

 Jenny is an exceptional dog trainer.
 She is responsible, knowledgeable, and personable.
 She was able to help my husband and I train our rescue dog and she did a great job training us to support him as well.
 Now he behaves completely differently and we are a happy family together.
 She was able to give us some basic commands and routines that are really working well for us.
 We are a now a great team and we highly recommend her services to all of our friends and family. - Michelle P

 WHAT'S THE DIFFERENCE?

 Boarding style training and coaching style training each have their advantages.
 The main difference is who is putting in the time to work with the dog.
 Boarding style training involves me working directly with your dog while he lives with me; for coaching style training, I work with you and your dog together in regular hourly sessions.